 Healthy, Eco-Friendly and Humane are a few of the claims companies are putting on meat and poultry packages.
 The labels are an effort to persuade you that you're making a better choice.
 But the labels don't always mean what they say.
-In order to clear up some of the confusion, here's the story behind two of those claims.
+To clear up some of the confusion, here's the story behind two of those claims.

 American Grassfed is the logo of the American Grassfed Association (AGA).